On Posterior Consistency of Tail Index for Bayesian Kernel Mixture Models: Sufficient Conditions for Tail Index Consistency

 Conditions (i)-(iv) are sufficient for the existence of such tests.
-Among them, (i) and (ii) are mainly intended to control the slowly varying function $L_F(x)$, where we allow exceptions on sets with exponentially small prior probabilities.
-The choice of $x_0\geq 1$ is mainly for convenience since $\log x>0$ for all $x\geq x_0$.
+Among them, (i) and (ii) are mainly intended to control the slowly varying function $L_F$, where we allow exceptions on sets with exponentially small prior probabilities.
+The choice of $x_0\geq e$ is mainly for convenience since $\log x>1$ for all $x\geq x_0$.
 Alternatively, one can replace it with any finite $x_0\in \mathbb{R}$ and modify the definition of logarithm function with a shift accordingly.
-In (ii) we specify the envelope function $\overline h_n(x)$ to be polynomially decaying and allow it to depend on $n$, which will be made clear in our later example.
-In the frequentist tail index literature, such control over the exponent in a slowly varying function has appeared in \citep{Dre98} and \citep{Dre01} for showing minimax rates in certain classes of distributions.
-The polynomially decaying $\overline h_n(x)$ is not restrictive because we allow $B_n\to \infty$ and $\tau_n\to 0$ as $n\to \infty$.
+In (ii) we specify the envelope function $\overline h_n(x)$ to be decaying in the logarithm of $x$.
+In the frequentist tail index literature, such control over the exponent in a slowly varying function has appeared in \cite{Dre98} and \cite{Dre01} for showing minimax rates in certain classes of distributions.
+The logarithmically decaying $\overline h_n(x)$ is not restrictive because we allow $B_n\to \infty$ and $\tau_n\to 0$ as $n\to \infty$.
+As an envelop function, it also includes all $h_F(x)$ that decays polynomially in $x$.

 Condition (iii) restricts the largest possible tail index on a large sieve, but the sieve will eventually cover the true $F_0$ as the sample size $n$ increases.
-Condition (iv) determines the choice of $s_n$ in $\hat \alpha_{s_n}$, which is usually a slowly increasing sequence and also interplays with the magnitude of $B_n$ and $\tau_n$ in (ii).
-For posterior consistency, we only require the existence of such sequences $B_n,\tau_n,s_n$. \citep{CarKim15} has given the explicit choice of $s_n$ (as well as a data-dependent version) such that $\hat \alpha_{s_n}$ converges at a minimax rate to $\alpha_+(F)$ for a certain class of distributions (adaptively).
+Condition (iv) determines the choice of $B_n,\tau_n$ in (ii) and $\overline\alpha_n$ in (iii).
+For posterior consistency, we only require the existence of such sequences $B_n,\tau_n,\overline\alpha_n$.
 Conditions (i)-(iv) will be verified for Pareto mixtures in Section \ref{example}.